Has everyone got a conscience?

 Act 24:16 ESV

-How to keep our conscience clear when we are under a bad authority.
+How to keep our conscience clear when we are under a bad authority?

-Jesus is about to hand over the work of his kingdom to his disciples, but they arguing about which one of them is the greatest!
+Jesus is about to hand over the work of his kingdom to his disciples, but they were arguing about which one of them is the greatest!

 Jesus said: “Blessed are the poor in spirit...”
 How can that be?